Decisive in vocational training, the number of undergraduate students participating in internship programs is still low

 The high competition for internships has led to many students seeking knowledge to complement what they learn at university.
 From foreign languages to software courses, many candidates attend virtual lectures and conferences as a supplement to their degree.
 “These practices expand the cultural repertoires of undergraduate students and are highly valued by recruiters,” says Gallo, who also points out that there are two periods when internships are easiest to secure: the first quarter of each year and the months of July and August.

-In addition to mandatory internships as part of their undergraduate curriculum, students on education courses can look for paid internships through integrating agents or compete for a place on the Institutional Program for Teaching Initiation Scholarships (PIBID), aimed at students on face-to-face courses wishing to take an internship at a public school, and the Pedagogical Residency Program (PRP), which is designed to improve practical training on teaching degrees and encourage immersion in primary and secondary education.
+Education In addition to mandatory internships as part of their undergraduate curriculum, students on education courses can look for paid internships through integrating agents or compete for a place on the Institutional Program for Teaching Initiation Scholarships (PIBID), aimed at students on face-to-face courses wishing to take an internship at a public school, and the Pedagogical Residency Program (PRP), which is designed to improve practical training on teaching degrees and encourage immersion in primary and secondary education.
 Both are run by the Brazilian Federal Agency for Support and Evaluation of Graduate Education (CAPES), overseen by Brazil’s Ministry of Education (MEC).

 “The two CAPES programs offer paid internships that allow for more effective oversight of student performance, since they are supervised both by teachers from the school where the internship takes place and from their higher education institution,” says Cyntia Graziella Guizelim Simões Girotto, a professor from the Department of Didactics at the School of Philosophy and Sciences of São Paulo State University (UNESP), Marília campus.
 Responsible for coordinating internships for the institution’s pedagogy course, Girotto notes that despite being a practical activity, teaching programs do not usually accept mandatory internships completed as part of other undergraduate courses.
 This, however, is left to the discretion of each institution.
 “Here at UNESP in Marília, for example, we are recognizing this equivalence during the pandemic,” he adds.